Online Life Groups & Courses

 Join a Life Group

-This group exists to bring a community of women together to fellowship, mentor, and connect with one another in a safe and supportive environment.
+Our women's life groups exist to bring a community of women together to fellowship, mentor, and connect with one another in a safe and supportive environment.
 They can open up about sensitive and personal issues.
 They can engage with God here while uplifting and encouraging one another in their faith and knowledge of Jesus Christ.
-In this online group, women practice spiritual discipline, learn practical ways to relate to the Bible, encourage each other to understand the gospel, respond to the gospel, and apply the gospel to every aspect of life.
-That’s what happens when women engage with God through His Word and prayer.
+Women practice spiritual discipline, learn practical ways to relate to the Bible, encourage each other to understand the gospel, respond to the gospel,

 This group exists to embrace and confront our mental, physical, and spiritual health.
 We will learn how to create a healthy balance, enhances the quality of our lives, and increase our feelings of inner peace and hope.
 Whether we are dealing with depression, anxiety, are overweight, or spiritually empty, We believe that God is the most knowledgeable to show us how to overcome and invest in ourselves by seeking Him through His Word, prayer, and Christ-centered materials and giving Him first place in our lives, transforming us one day at a time.
 We work towards complete wholeness and full recovery, treating our bodies as a temple of God.
 Every part of us is important to God.
 Mark 12:30-31 says we are to love God with all of our heart, soul, mind, and strength and we want to achieve that wholeheartedly through this group.
 We desire to become whole in our mind, body, and spirit.
 As a community of committed health and wellness group members, our spiritual,mental and physical health is of the utmost importance to us.